Parts

 Float height

-The level of fuel in the float chamber has an important effect on how the engine runs: the level in the float chamber effects the ratio of fuel and air passed to the engine: when the level is too high the additional pressure exerted by the higher volume of fuel means that it is delivered faster and the mixture becomes richer, when it is too low the mixture is made correspondingly lean.
+The level of fuel in the float chamber has an important effect on how the engine runs since it effects the ratio of fuel and air passed to the engine: when the level is too high the additional pressure exerted by the higher volume of fuel in the chamber means that it is delivered faster and the mixture becomes richer, when it is too low the mixture is made correspondingly lean.

 Honda supply instructions for checking and modifying the float height: